top of page

 Teaches Monday-Wednesday afternoons.

-Miss Shannon is an active performer and educator with a focus on accessibility in the musical world.
+Shannon Lock is an active performer and educator with a focus on accessibility in the musical world.
 After earning her Bachelor’s and Master’s Degrees in Violin Performance from the University of Cincinnati College-Conservatory of Music, she worked in nonprofits as a violin and viola teacher and became the Educational Director of the Cincinnati String Project.
 In 2022, she became a yoga instructor (CYT-300) and found a passion for helping musicians find comfort in their musical and daily lives.
 She has a holistic approach to learning an instrument that is based on open communication, tuning into your body, and having fun!

 Miss Shannon also performs with orchestras including Columbus Symphony, ProMusica Chamber Orchestra, Cincinnati Chamber Orchestra, and Dayton Philharmonic.
 When she is not involved in music, she loves playing with her three cats and making pottery.